Small Business and Local Preference Program

 Note: It is the firm's owner(s) responsibility to submit an updated Declaration of Certification affidavit every two years from the bidders' initial date of submission.

 Metro's procurement agents who process orders of $150,000 or less will first select small, local bidders who are registered in the Vendor Registration System (VRS) and are matched with the requirements of the solicitation.
 Qualified and registered small and local businesses competing against large businesses will be allowed a five (5%) percent margin on their prices when bids are evaluated to make award determinations.
-See the SBLPP brochure and the SBLPP FAQs .
+For questions about the program, please email at DBEHotline@wmata.com and see the SBLPP FAQs .

 Firms appearing in this directory are certified as an SBLPP.
 Participants need to file for an updated application every two years from their initial submission date.
 Firms will be removed if they don't file for this updated application.